April - September 2016

-The Mann Center for the Performing Arts is pleased to announce our 2016 festival, Firebird: Spirit Rising, a five-month celebration of the human spirit's boundless capacity for good, imagination, creativity, and freedom.
-Firebird: Spirit Rising will expand the creative boundaries of our educational programming and community engagement through an unprecedented series of artistic initiatives developed in partnership with leading academic, civic and arts institutions.
-These works will explore new innovations in the areas of art, theater, music, and dance.
+Firebird: Spirit Rising was The Mann Center's 2016 festival, a five-month celebration of the human spirit's boundless capacity for good, imagination, creativity, and freedom.
+Firebird: Spirit Rising expanded the creative boundaries of our educational programming and community engagement through an unprecedented series of artistic initiatives developed in partnership with leading academic, civic, and arts institutions.
+These works explored new innovations in the areas of art, theater, music, and dance.

 Curated by Nolan Williams, Jr., CEO of NEWorks Productions and Festival Artistic Director for the Mann.